nullism/blog.thelaststarbase.com/source/2014-08/turret-styles-01.md

 [[
 title: Turret Styles
 author: Aaron
+tags: [polls, alpha]
 ]]

 # Which looks better?

 * All styles are about the same resource usage.
 * All styles require similar time investment to produce.

+# Update

+Due to the overwhelming preference for style *C*, we're probably gonna do that.
+I mean, what's the point of a poll if we're just going to ignore the results?
+So yeah... *C* it is.

 {tpl:thumbnail}
 image: cannons_abcd.png